Top of the page

 Heart palpitations are the uncomfortable sensation that your heart is beating fast or irregularly.
 You might feel pounding or fluttering in your chest.
 It might feel like your heart is skipping a beat.

-Although palpitations may be caused by a heart problem, they also occur because of stress, fatigue, or use of alcohol, caffeine, or nicotine.
-Many medicines, including diet pills, antihistamines, decongestants, and some herbal products, can cause heart palpitations.
+Palpitations may be caused by a heart problem.
+But they also occur because of many other things.
+These include other health problems, stress, exercise, or use of alcohol, caffeine, or nicotine.
+Some prescription medicines and over-the-counter medicines can also cause heart palpitations.
 Nearly everyone has palpitations from time to time.

 Depending on your symptoms, your doctor may need to do more tests to try to find the cause of your palpitations.